Après: Post-slopes debauchery. Bring on the shot ski! Lots of buzzed people dancing around in ski gear eating chili.

 . . . . . . .

 Black Diamond: The expert trail that frequently gets skiers and snowboarders the quickest “trail cred” for descending.
-Full of obstacles like moguls, cliffs, ice all usually under the lift line.
+Full of obstacles like moguls, cliffs, ice all usually under the lift line and everyone’s watching!
+The pressure’s on!
+“Let’s watch this skier try to get through this mogul field we got nothing else to do on the lift.”

 . . . . . . .

-Blue Square: The advanced level trail where you will frequently find Dads with their kids, ski groups standing at the top of a run discussing their angle of slope attack, and college kids in sports jerseys cruising around in chaos.
+Blue Square: The advanced level trail where you will frequently find Dads yelling at their kids to turn, ski groups standing at the top of a run discussing their angle of slope attack, and college kids in sports jerseys cruising around in chaos.
+“Turn Timmy, Turn your skis!
+Turn!”

 . . . . . . .